Albert Berry (parachutist)

-"Captain" Albert Berry (born March 1, 1878) is one of two people credited as the first person to make a successful parachute jump from a powered airplane.
-Berry made his pioneering jump on March 1, 1912, in St. Louis, Missouri, leaping from a Benoist pusher biplane.
+Albert Berry (born March 1, 1878, date of death unknown) was one of two people credited as the first person to make a successful parachute jump from a powered airplane.
+Berry made his pioneering jump on March 1, 1912, in St. Louis, Missouri, United States, leaping from a Benoist pusher biplane.

-The other contender is Grant Morton, who is reported to have jumped from a Wright Model B piloted by Phil Parmalee over Venice Beach, California, sometime late in 1911.
+The other contender is Grant Morton, who is reported to have jumped from a Wright Model B piloted by Phil Parmalee over Venice Beach, California, United States, sometime late in 1911.

 Early life

 Albert Berry was the son of balloonist John Berry.
 He was born in Philadelphia, Pennsylvania.
 While living in Detroit around 1891, John Berry and his wife separated.
 Albert was 10 years old at the time and stayed with his mother while John moved to St. Louis, Missouri.
 Albert did not see or know the whereabouts of his father for two decades.